-Ralph Lauren Corporation is galloping at a faster clip than when its namesake founder first entered the arena some 45 years ago.
-With golden mallet brands such as Polo by Ralph Lauren, Chaps, Rugby, RRL, Club Monaco, and RLX Ralph Lauren, the company designs and markets apparel and accessories, home furnishings, and fragrances.
-Its collections are available at some 11,000 locations worldwide, including many upscale and mid-tier department stores.
-(Macy's accounts for 20% of all wholesale revenue.)
-The company operates about 380 Ralph Lauren and Club Monaco retail stores worldwide as well as half a dozen e-commerce sites.
-American style icon and CEO Lauren controls the company.
+Ralph Lauren Corporation is galloping at a faster clip than when its namesake founder first entered the arena over 45 years ago.
+With golden mallet brands such as Polo by Ralph Lauren, Chaps, RRL, Club Monaco, and RLX Ralph Lauren, the company designs and markets apparel and accessories, home furnishings, and fragrances.
+Its collections are available at more than 13,500 retail locations worldwide, including many upscale and mid-tier department stores (Macy's contributes 25% to RL's wholesale revenue).
+It operates 490-plus Ralph Lauren and Club Monaco retail stores worldwide as well as 580-plus concession-based shops-within-shops and 10 e-commerce sites.
+American style icon and founder Lauren is stepping down as CEO.

-Based in New York, Ralph Lauren operates in the US, Canada, Europe, Japan, South Korea, China, Southeast Asia, and Latin America.
-The Americas account for 66% of revenue while Europe and Asia generate 21% and 13% in revenue, respectively.
+New York-based Ralph Lauren operates in the US, Canada, Europe, Japan, South Korea, China, Southeast Asia, and Latin America.
+The Americas accounted for more than two-thirds of sales in FY2016, while Europe and Asia generated 21% and 12%, respectively.

 Sales and Marketing

-Ralph Lauren sells its products through e-commerce sites, as well, that are operated by wholesale customers.
 Ralph Lauren primarily wholesales menswear, womenswear, childrenswear, accessories, and home furnishings.
 Through a limited number of premier fashion retailers, the company peddles its collection brands worldwide.
 In North America, department stores are a major wholesale customer.
 In Latin America, wholesale products are sold in department stores and specialty stores.
 In Europe, Ralph Lauren wholesales to both department stores and specialty stores, depending on the country.
-Also part of its sales efforts, Ralph Lauren distributes products to licensed stores operated by franchisees in Europe and Asia.
+Also part of its sales efforts, Ralph Lauren distributes products to licensed stores operated by franchisees in Europe, Latin America, the Middle East, and Asia.

-To give the apparel maker more control of its operations in Asia, Ralph Lauren has been buying out its licensees.
-In 2011 the company acquired its South Korean wholesale and retail distribution operation from licensee Doosan Corp. for about $47 million.
+Ralph Lauren began buying out its licensees several years ago.
+In 2011, the company acquired its South Korean wholesale and retail distribution operation from licensee Doosan Corp. for about $47 million.
 It bought out its licensing partner Dickson Concepts in a deal valued at about $37 million in 2009.
 Dickson was a licensee for the Polo brand in China, Hong Kong, Indonesia, Malaysia, the Philippines, Singapore, Taiwan, and Thailand.
 Ralph Lauren also acquired the children's wear and golf apparel inventory of former licensee, Naigai Co.
 Ltd., based in Japan.